exasol/exasol-java-tutorial/tls-tutorial/doc/use_your_own_certificate.md

          75:41:37:[...]
 ```

-No we are all set to install the certificates.
+Now, we are all set to install the certificates.

 ### Certificate Chains